Tulsa

 Fellow 2019-2020

-Emy Gore is a speech-language pathologist for Tulsa Public Schools, where she helps students find their voice.
-She does this in a variety of ways including support for speech sound mastery and using assistive technology to communicate.
-For her Schweitzer project, Emy addressed literacy and student success with children who were residents of St. Elizabeth Lodge, a transitional housing and support residence for women and their children.
+Emy Gore is a speech-language pathologist at Tulsa Public Schools.
+For her Schweitzer Project, Emy partnered with Fellow Gabby Cozart to address literacy and student success with children who were residents of St. Elizabeth Lodge, a transitional house and support residence for women and their children.
+Emy is a graduate of TU’s graduate program in Communication Sciences and Disorders

 Mayra Valdivia Carlisle